 Nice basic instruction on how to use guidelines and clearly marked header and baselines to avoid confusion.
 Perfect for your first time.
-I only wish the lines were lighter so they wouldn't interfere with my letterforms, which leads me to:
+I only wish the lines were lighter so they wouldn't interfere with my letterforms.

 2. For when you're a bit familiar

-but still learning the letterforms: Modified version of Nita Whitfield's
+but still learning the letterforms: Modified version of Anintran's PDF

-These were originally very dark, so I took, smushed them together vertically to shorten the line-height and made the lines lighter.
-I used them for a long while learning the script.
+These were originally very dark, so I took them, smushed them vertically to shorten the line-height and made the lines lighter.
+This is what I personally used for the longest time while learning the script.

-Anintran has a nice collection of more guidelines.
+Anintran has a nice collection of even more guidelines.